 3. And this we will do, if God permit.

-4. For it is impossible for those who have once been enlightened, and have tasted of the heavenly gift and made partakers of the holy Spirit,
+4. For it is impossible for those who once were enlightened, and have tasted of the heavenly gift and been made partakers of the holy Spirit,

 5.and have tasted of both the good word of God and the powers of the age to come,